dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 collecting implementation.
 Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
-Messages with OPCODES known to the recording application but not listed in the Storage Parameters are discarded (regardless of whether they are malformed or not).
+Messages with OPCODES known to the recording application but not listed in the Storage Parameters are discarded during C-DNS capture (regardless of whether they are malformed or not).

 In the case of RR records, each record in a message must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated